Practical Backups with Cloudstic Profiles

 cloudstic store init home-s3

-Cloudstic will set up the encrypted repository and create key slots.
+This creates the encrypted repository and its key slots.

 Now define what should be backed up.